Gov. Cuomo offers free legal aid to pizza deliveryman facing deportation

 Local leaders have expressed their confusion and anger over Villavicencio’s detainment, calling it “disgusting.”

-“Tell me how this is American.
+"Tell me how this is American.
 Tell me how taking Pablo off the street makes our nation safer.
-I’m listening,” Councilman Justin Brannan said.
+I'm listening,” Councilman Justin Brannan (D-Brooklyn) said.

+A march to protest the pending deportation in Bay Ridge Wednesday night led to seven arrests.
+On Friday, a more peaceful demonstration was held.

+A GoFundMe has raised nearly $30,000 as of Friday evening to help the family since their breadwinner was detained.